-print verilog blackbox module definitions instead of port lists '''
+print verilog blackbox module definitions instead of port lists

-G.150 prep - generic synthesis script
+6.4.151 prep - generic synthesis script

 '''

 prep [options]

 This command runs a conservative RTL synthesis.
 A typical application for this

 is the preparation stage of a verification flow.
 This command does not operate

 on partly selected designs.

 -top <module>

 use the specified module as top module (default='top')

 -auto-top

 automatically determine the top of the design hierarchy

 -flatten

 flatten the design before synthesis. this will pass '-auto-top' to

 'hierarchy' if no top module is specified.

 -ifx

 passed to 'proc'. uses verilog simulation behavior for verilog if/case

 undef handling. this also prevents 'wreduce' from being run.

+-memx

 simulate verilog simulation behavior for out-of-bounds memory accesses

 using the 'memory_memx' pass.

 -nomem

 do not run any of the memory passes

+-rdff

 call 'memory_dff'.
 This enables merging of FFs into

-'''

-'''

 memory read ports.

 -nokeepdc

 do not call opt with -keepdc

 -run <from_label>[:<to_label>]

 only run the commands between the labels (see below). an empty

 from label is synonymous to 'begin', and empty to label is

 synonymous to the end of the command list.

+'''

+'''

 The following commands are executed by this synthesis command:

 begin:

 hierarchy -check [-top <top> | -auto-top]

 coarse:

 proc [-ifx]

-flatten

-(if -flatten)
+flatten (if -flatten)

 future

 opt_expr -keepdc

 opt_clean

 check

 opt -noff -keepdc

 wreduce -keepdc [-memx]

+memory_dff

 (if -rdff)

-memory_dff

-memory_memx

-(if -memx)
+memory_memx (if -memx)

 opt_clean

 memory_collect

 opt -noff -keepdc -fast

 check:

 stat

 check

 '''

-G.151 printattrs - print attributes of selected objects
+6.4.152 printattrs - print attributes of selected objects

-''' printattrs [selection]

-Print all attributes of the selected objects. '''

-G.152 proc - translate processes to netlists

 '''

+printattrs [selection]

+Print all attributes of the selected objects.

+'''

+6.4.153 proc - translate processes to netlists

+'''

 proc [options] [selection]

 This pass calls all the other proc passes in the most common order.

 proc_clean

-proc rmdead
+proc_rmdead

 proc_prune

 proc_init

 proc_arst

 proc_rom

 proc_mux

 proc_dlatch

 proc_dff

 proc_memwr

 proc_clean

+'''

+'''

 opt_expr -keepdc

 This replaces the processes in the design with multiplexers,

 flip-flops and latches.

 The following options are supported:

 -nomux

 Will omit the proc_mux pass.

 -norom

 Will omit the proc_rom pass.

 -global_arst [!]<netname>

 This option is passed through to proc_arst.

 -ifx

 This option is passed through to proc_mux. proc_rmdead is not

 executed in -ifx mode.

 -noopt

 Will omit the opt_expr pass.

 '''

-G.153 proc_arst - detect asynchronous resets
+6.4.154 proc_arst - detect asynchronous resets

-reset for registers that have been assign initial values in their declaration ('reg foobar = constant_value;').
+''' proc_arst [-global_arst [!]<netname>] [selection] This pass identifies asynchronous resets in the processes and converts them to a different internal representation that is suitable for generating flip-flop cells with asynchronous resets. -global_arst [!]<netname> In modules that have a net with the given name, use this net as async reset for registers that have been assign initial values in their declaration ('reg foobar = constant_value;').
 Use the '!' modifier for active low reset signals.
-Note: the frontend stores the default value in the 'init' attribute on the net.
+Note: the frontend stores the default value in the 'init' attribute on the net. '''

-G.154 proc_clean - remove empty parts of processes
+6.4.155 proc_clean - remove empty parts of processes

+'''

 proc_clean [options] [selection]

 -quiet

 do not print any messages.

-This pass removes empty parts of processes and ultimately removes a process if it contains only empty structures.
+This pass removes empty parts of processes and ultimately removes a process

+if it contains only empty structures.

+'''

-G.155 proc_dff - extract flip-flops from processes
+6.4.156 proc_dff - extract flip-flops from processes